kestra-io/docs/content/docs/05.enterprise/rbac.md

 icon: /docs/icons/admin.svg
 ---

-This page describes how to manage access and permissions to your instance.
+How to manage access and permissions to your instance.

 ## Overview